 Here, I can't emphasize enough that planners need to work with public health departments and other sectors to build resilient communities.

 The contract tracing initiative announced by Massachusetts involves a multiagency and multisectoral coordinated approach that can serve as an example to other states.
-Planners can play important roles to support such initiatives.
+Planners can play important roles in supporting such initiatives.

 It is hard to imagine that I will never talk with Chris again.
 I had personally known Chris only for the last three years, but it felt like we had a special bond.
 That was a unique quality of Chris's — making people feel that they were special.
 So, it was no surprise that around 370 people attended his online memorial on May 20, 2020.